richburroughs/what-oncall-does-to-us/slides.md

 # To summarize the studies

-- The uncertainty of being on-call is impactful
+- The uncertainty of being on-call is impactful, even if there are no incidents
-- Negative effects can happen with no incidents
-- Mental detachment can help recovery
+- Mental detachment can help with recovery
-- Being on-call interferes more with some people's lives
+- Being on-call interferes more with some people's lives than others

 ---